Focus and scope

 Technologies have come to play a central role in human lives and societies.
 They help to shape how humans are born and die, learn and live, behave and are being treated, work and relax, have families and friendships, have power and are overpowered, build societies and engage in politics.
 Studying human-technology relations, therefore, requires a wide range of academic disciplines and subdisciplines in the humanities and the social sciences.
 To this end, with a basis in Philosophy of Technology and in Science and Technology Studies, JHTR welcomes contributions on human-technology relations from a wide variety of disciplines, ranging from Design Research to Human-Computer Interaction, from Ethics to Metaphysics, and from Political Theory to Responsible Research and Innovation, and Artistic Research.
-The composition of the board of associate editors and the editorial advisory board reflects the variety of approaches from which human-technology relations can be investigated.
+The composition of the editorial team reflects the variety of approaches from which human-technology relations can be investigated.

 The Journal of Human-Technology Relations publishes: